 Attendance is compulsory.
-A student missing 3% of the total allocated course hours will receive 1st warning notice and a student missing 7% will receive 2nd warning notice.
-A student missing 10% will be forced to withdraw and considered failed for the current academic year (in accordance with the university regulations).
+A student missing 4% of the total allocated course hours will receive 1st warning notice, a student missing 6% will receive 2nd warning notice, and will receive 3rd warning notice as final warning notice.
+A student missing 10% will be forced to withdraw and considered failed for the current academic year in this course (in accordance with the university regulations).